LCSR-CIIS/dvrk_digital_twin_teleoperation/README.md

   </code></pre>
 </details>

-2. Add a symbolic link to the `external-plugin-folder` to project root folder:
+2. Add a symbolic link to the `external-plugin-folder` inside the `dvrk-ambf-teleoperation` root folder:

 ```bash
 cd <dvrk-ambf-teleoperation-folder>